This article has links to products and services we love, which we may make commission from.

 Glasgow

-Some of the coolest Scotland attractions such as the Barrowlands (vintage but still functioning music hall), 30+ street art murals, and the hanging faces of the Kelvingrove Art Museum can be seen in Glasgow.
+Some of the coolest Scotland attractions, such as the Barrowlands (vintage but still functioning music hall), 30+ street art murals, and the changing faces of the Kelvingrove Art Museum, can be seen in Glasgow.

 West Coast of Scotland

-Enough of the cities, you’ve come to Scotland to see the rolling hills, calm lochs, and highland coos and what better way to see them than by foot?
+You’ve come to Scotland to see the rolling hills, calm lochs, and Highland coos, and what better way to see them than on foot?

-Why not take on the 96-mile trek, the West Highland Way which kicks off just outside of Glasgow (Milngavie) and ends in Fort William (near Inverness).
+Why not take on the 96-mile trek, the West Highland Way, which kicks off just outside Glasgow (Milngavie) and ends in Fort William (near Inverness)?
 You’ll pass over Conic Hill through Balmaha and on to my favourite spot in Scotland, Glencoe.

-You also get to sleep in a valley and enjoy a well-deserved beer at the end of each day.
-If you are looking for a shorter trek, the West Island Way is a short train and ferry ride away from Glasgow (on the Isle of Bute) can be completed over two days.
+You also sleep in a valley and enjoy a well-deserved beer at the end of each day.
+If you want a shorter trek, the West Island Way is a short train and ferry ride away from Glasgow (on the Isle of Bute) that can be completed over two days.

-Rothesay and the rest of the Isle of Bute is also a lovely day trip if walking is not your thing.
+If walking is not your thing, Rothesay and the rest of the Isle of Bute are lovely day trips.

 This landscape is a must-see in Scotland.
-If you prefer beaches with tuqoise water you don’t have to go as far as the Maldvies.
+If you prefer beaches with turquoise water, you don’t have to go as far as the Maldives.

 Check out Scotland’s Ardnamurchan on the West Coast instead.